YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 At some point in the process invocation chain, the reference implementation requires a human being to provide a password that is placed (in obfuscated form) in the process environment where child processes can inherit it.
 If you want to be able to access encrypted databases without any human interaction, you must modify the reference implementation, or create your own implementation.

 For example, if you have a YottaDB based application server process that is started by xinetd in response to an incoming connection request from a client, you may want to consider an approach where the client sends in a key that is used to extract an encrypted password for the master key ring from the local disk, obfuscates it, and places it in the environment of the server process started by xinetd.
-If the application protocol cannot be modified to allow the client to provide an additional password, xinetd can be started with the $gtm_passwd obfuscated password in its environment, and the xinetd passenv parameter used to pass $gtm_passwd from the xinetd process to the spawned server process.
+If the application protocol cannot be modified to allow the client to provide an additional password, xinetd can be started with the $ydb_passwd obfuscated password in its environment, and the xinetd passenv parameter used to pass $ydb_passwd from the xinetd process to the spawned server process.

 **MM Databases**